rvedotrc/misc-scripts/README.txt

 	find-duplicates [FILE-OR-DIR ...]

+find-git-repos
+	Scans the specified DIRs (or "." by default) looking for (non-bare) git repositories (i.e. those containing a ".git" subdirectory).
+Print the name of each one found to standard output, one per line.

+	find-git-repos [DIR ...]

 find-path-conflicts
 	Scans directories on your $PATH for executables; for each executable name found in more than one such directory, shows the executable name